There is another Trinidad in the Caribbean – the subject of my post is the Cuban city situated on the South East coast.

 Our unplanned visit to a cigar factory was also a memorable experience.

-Like the vast majority of the cities of Cuba that we visited, Trinidad would make a great place for a city break – for our American cousins that may just become a reality in the not too distant future.
+Like the vast majority of the cities of Cuba that we visited, Trinidad would make a great place for a city break, alongside glorious Havana that just happens to be in my top five cities that I have visited thus far.